 By Holly Honeycutt

 A new exterior door can help boost curb appeal.
-Our guide will help you learn the pros and cons of different front door styles and materials, so you can make the best choice for your home.
+Our guide will help you learn the pros and considerations of different entry door styles and materials, so you can make the best choice for your home.

 Prehung Doors v.
 Slab Doors